I wrote this article to give you as much information as possible about sway back posture, from a chiropractic point of view.

 In addition, those patients who come into clinic in chronic pain frequently present with sway back posture, or a related poor posture.

 Treatment Options for Sway Back Posture

-You need to fix your posture before you can fix your pain.
-The underlying structural issues need to be addressed to correct poor posture.
-If you're crooked on the outside chances are you will be crooked on the inside.
+To fix your pain, look to your posture.
+Possible underlying structural issues need to be addressed to correct poor posture.
+If you’re crooked on the outside chances are you will be crooked on the inside.

 - A thorough chiropractic exam and check up can determine if the cause of your pain and poor posture is from an underlying structural misalignment

 - A series of chiropractic adjustments aim to increase joint range of motion, increase flexibility, take pressure of the nervous system and restore a more normal alignment to your spine and pelvis